Frequently asked questions

 A. Our colleagues are working extremely hard in a challenging environment and we are doing everything we can to support them and to thank them for all that they are doing, some of the actions we are taking can be seen below.
 If you do go into a store and want to say thank you, then they would very much appreciate it.

-- As a thank you for going above and beyond, Tesco will pay a 10% bonus on the hourly rate for hours worked to colleagues across its stores, distribution centres and customer engagement centres.
+- As a thank you for going above and beyond, Tesco is paying a 10% bonus on the hourly rate for hours worked to colleagues across its stores, distribution centres and customer engagement centres.

 - Colleagues who are self-isolating will be paid in full for the period of isolation.